stevana/hot-swapping-state-machines/README.md

 syntax.

-Ideally, since writing larger programs in this point-free style is tricky, we'd like to the arrow syntax:
+Ideally, since writing larger programs in this point-free style is tricky, we'd like to use Haskell's arrow syntax:

 ```haskell
 swap' :: Cartesian k => k (a, b) (b, a)